-Storm restoration in Cleveland
+Storm damage restoration in Cleveland

 Cleveland is a small village in Henry County in northwest-central Illinois, within the NWS Quad Cities forecast area.
 The county's storm record is substantial: 69 documented tornadoes through 2024, including a destructive F3 in 1918 and a 110-mph EF1 near Annawan as recently as February 2024, with quarter-to-golf-ball-sized hail a regular companion to spring and summer supercells.
 The July 2024 derecho produced estimated winds of 80 to 100 mph in Cambridge and left widespread roof and tree damage across Kewanee, Galva, and the Andover corridor.
 River flooding along the Illinois corridor near the town of Henry has set historic crests, and winter brings dangerous wind chills below minus 35 degrees Fahrenheit alongside ice-jam flooding risk.
 Storm Damage 911 connects Cleveland homeowners with vetted, licensed local contractors for a free storm damage assessment.